vrinek/MTG-collection/README.md

 ### Pattern recognition for cards input

-I want to be able to snap a photo of a bunch of cards on a table and the program to automaticaly recognize them and add them to my collection.
+I want to be able to snap a photo of a bunch of cards on a table and the program to automatically recognize them and add them to my collection.
 Simple scenario: open a booster pack, arrange the cards on the table, snap a photo (within the mobile app), get a list of the cards to add to your collection.

+## Wanna help?

+Fork, edit, make a pull request.

+This project is still quite young but for the future keep in mind the following:

+* Ruby is the language
+* YARD is/will be the documentation syntax
+* JSON is the file format

+All of the above are subject to change and I will gladly accept ideas about alternative solutions.